sisoe24/Nuke-Tools/README.md

 For the most part, stubs files will have the type annotation declared.
 This will allow vscode to infer the type of the variable.
 Some of them are wrong or missing but you can read more about that in the git repo.

-The extension will automatically create the settings `python.analysis.extraPaths` in every directory with a python file and append the stubs path to it (together with all of your global `python.analysis.extraPaths` settings)

-Alternatively you could disable the settings `Auto Add Stubs Path` and use the command `Add Python Stubs` to manually add them to the workspace settings.
+The command `Add Python Stubs` will add the stubs path to your workspace `python.analysis.extraPaths` settings.
 Then is simple as: `import nuke`

-> If you have a folder name `nuke` in your working directory it will not work, as it will try to import that one first.
+> If you have a package named `nuke` in your workspace root, it will not work, as python will import that one first.

+~~The extension will automatically create the settings `python.analysis.extraPaths` in every directory with a python file and append the stubs path to it (together with all of your global `python.analysis.extraPaths` settings)
+Alternatively you could disable the settings `Auto Add Stubs Path` and use the command `Add Python Stubs` to manually add them to the workspace settings.~~

+> Note: `Auto Add Stubs Path` is now deprecated and it will be removed in the future versions.

-### Other ways to add the stubs
+### 1.2.1.
+Other ways to add the stubs

 The stubs can be found inside the extension folder: `$HOME/.vscode/extensions/virgilsisoe.nuke-tools/Nuke-Python-Stubs/nuke_stubs`.